 ..…and no, that is not a euphemism.
 I am referring to the OG aubergine, the Solanum melongena, the eggplant, the purple, squishy, bulbous vegetable that is actually botanically a fruit, according to the gospel of Wikipedia.

-My Dad cooked a lovely veggie curry for dinner.
+My Dad cooked a lovely veggie masala curry for dinner.
 My Dad makes the best curries.
 Plenty of heat and spice and everything nice.
-It’s pretty remarkable that one of my Dad’s veggie curries is now one of my “safe” meals.
-Before my recent spell in hospital, I needed a week’s notice and a huge amount of overthinking to incorporate this meal into the woman upstairs’ rigid routines.
-It’s good to see measurable progress, particularly when I feel despairing about how far there still is to go.
+It’s pretty remarkable that one of his veggie curries is now one of my “safe” meals.
+Before my recent spell in hospital, I needed a week’s notice and a huge amount of overthinking to incorporate this meal into the woman upstairs’ rigid routines – especially if my Dad was also plating up.
+So it’s good to see measurable progress, especially when it is easy to despair about how far there still is to go.

-You can chuck pretty much any vegetables in a curry.
+You can chuck pretty much any vegetable in a curry.
 There isn’t a set protocol: anything goes.
-This particular evening, we had a lovely mix of beans, pumpkin, onions, peppers…and aubergine.
-I was looking forward to it.
+This particular evening, we had a lovely mix of beans, home-grown pumpkin, onions, peppers…and aubergine.
+I was actually very much looking forward to it.
 Though, when I put a chunk in my mouth, and almost immediately tasted what I can only describe as the sponginess of anorexic misery.
-You see, for the woman upstairs, the aubergine is an incredibly favourable vegetable.
-It provides a high volume for very few calories.
-It’s perfect for bulking out many a dish to make it look and feel more substantial than it actually is.
-This is something the woman upstairs had me do religiously.

-So, I’ve decided to break up with the humble aubergine.
+So, I’ve decided to break up with the humble aubergine, at least for a while.
 Bless, it’s not its fault really.
 It’s a classic “it’s not you it's me” kind of sitch.
-Aubergines are not themselves the problem, they just happen to have been caught up in this unfortunate ordeal of mine.
-But, moving onwards towards better things, for me means saying goodbye to them in all forms, for now.
-It’s time to explore and feast upon some different opportunities.
-And no, that is again, not a euphemism.
-I am still a heterosexual.
+Aubergines are not themselves the problem, they just happen to have been caught up in this complicated ordeal of mine.
+Moving forwards to better things means saying ‘goodbye for now’.